Anxiety has become so pervasive that many of you report it has become your “new normal” to live in a state of constant anxiety, fear, and overwhelm.

 Excitatory neurotransmitters – Your brain increases production of the excitatory neurotransmitter glutamate, which speeds up brain function and simultaneously reduces your levels of the inhibitory and calming neurotransmitter GABA (gamma-aminobutyric acid), which reduces the experience of anxiety

 GABA inhibits brain activity, enabling you to relax.
 When the sympathetic nervous system is firing, glutamate can be released.
-In excess, overstimulating brain cells, and presenting as anxiety or a panic attacks.
+In excess, overstimulating brain cells, and presenting as anxiety or panic attacks.

 Much as the accelerator and brakes in your car work together to control speed, GABA puts the brakes on brain activity to counter glutamate’s accelerative effects.
 When glutamate levels are high, you may experience anxiety, restlessness, inability to concentrate, insomnia, fatigue, and increased sensitivity to pain.